 Hopefully, we’ll get some money out of them in other ways.

 And of course, they may get as many people using Windows 10 as possible.

 And then they’ll just change that as the final version of Windows.

-They’re moving towards making Windows 10 to be Windows for everyone.
+They’re moving toward making Windows 10 to be Windows for everyone.

 At that point, they could start implementing more extreme penalties, really forcing people to activate it.

-They could just let people get addicted to Windows and then force them to activate later.
+They could just let people get addicted to Windows and then force them to activate it later.

-You can activate Windows 10, Windows 8, Windows 8.1, Windows 7, Windows Vista, and Windows XP along with Microsoft Office for free using KMSPico.
+You can activate Windows 11, Windows 10, Windows 8, Windows 8.1, Windows 7, Windows Vista, and Windows XP along with Microsoft Office for free using KMSPico.

 You can also download the latest Windows Versions.

 Feel free to send us your feedback and queries.